gordielachance/pinterest-importer/readme.txt

 Better use it quick !

 * Nice GUI
-* Get pins from public boards, secret boards (soon : likes)
+* Get pins from public boards, secret boards, and likes
 * Set import options for each of your boards (which category to use, etc)
 * Import original HD images from pins
 * Set pin creation date as post date